 The species counted include all types of waterbirds regularly encountered at wetlands, including: grebes, cormorants, pelicans, herons, egrets, storks, ibises, spoonbills, flamingos, ducks, geese, swans, cranes, rails, jacanas, shorebirds, gulls, terns and skimmers.
 In addition raptors, kingfishers and other birds largely dependent on food resources in these habitats are often reported.

 We welcome contributions from all levels and sectors of society that share our aims of protecting and restoring waterbirds and the wetlands they depend upon.
+You can donate to the IWC through the Waterbird Fund.
 Here are a few ways you can get involved:

 - Support your national network: join the counts, help train new counters or provide funding or logistical support to ensure the counts can go ahead.
 Contact an IWC coordinator to get involved.